rocky-linux/documentation/docs/books/web_services/02-web-servers.md

              ├─4391 /usr/sbin/httpd -DFOREGROUND
 ```

-Don't forget to open your firewall (see Security section).
+Do not forget to open your firewall (see Security section).

 You can check now the availability of the service:

-* from any web browser providing the IP address of your server (for example http://192.168.1.100/).
+* from any web browser providing the IP address of your server (for example <http://192.168.1.100/>).
 * directly from your server.

 For that, you will have to install a text browser, for example elinks.